luism6n/finances-app/README.md

 # Finances app

 An unnamed app to categorize and visualize financial transactions data in OFX.
+Made with React + d3.

 ![](out.gif)